AkojimaSLP/Neural-mask-estimation/README.md

 - LSTM-based Neural Mask Estimation for designing MVDR [1, 4]
 - on-the-fly data augmentation
 - pre-trained model
-- peaker-Aware mask training supported [2]
+- speaker-Aware mask training supported [2]
 - SNR-based reference mic selection for MVDR [1, 4]
 - small scale sample training data
 	- You can perform experiment using any data by replacing the data